 - 1. Describe and configure the hardware and software used in a small- to medium- sized computer network.
 (CNT 100) - 2.
+Describe the terms and technologies that comprise the field of cybersecurity, and implement strategies for managing an information security program.
+(CNT 105) - 3.
 Maintain and repair personal computers.
-(CNT 110) - 3.
+(CNT 110) - 4.
 Discuss the methods and operation of local and wide area networks.
-(CNT 115) - 4.
-Perform administrative and troubleshooting tasks on Windows server operating systems.
-(CNT 120) - 5.
-Perform administrative and troubleshooting tasks on Windows client operating systems.
-(CNT 121) - 6.
-Manage and maintain a Microsoft Windows Server Active Directory environment.
-(CNT 122) - 7.
-Manage and support a Microsoft Windows Server network infrastructure.
-(CNT 123) - 8.
+(CNT 115) - 5.
+Perform administrative and troubleshooting tasks on operating systems.
+(CNT 118, CNT 120) - 6.
+Administer and secure the Linux operating system.
+(CNT 131) - 7.
+Describe the function of TCP/IP and the OSI model and related devices.
+(CNT 140) - 8.
+Configure Cisco routing and switching technologies.
+(CNT 150) - 9.
+Write and debug programs and scripts for application in a network environment.
+(CNT 190) Option A: - 1.
 Configure and implement network security.
-(CNT 135) - 9.
-Describe the function of TCP/IP and the OSI model and related devices.
-(CNT 140) - 10.
-Configure Cisco routing technologies.
-(CNT 150) - 11.
-Configure Cisco switching and wireless technologies.
-(CNT 160) - 12.
-Configure and describe wide area network access technologies.
-(CNT 170) - 13.
-Analyze, design, implement, and present a networking project.
-(CNT 294)
+(CNT 135) - Implement network security concepts and techniques in a security operations center.
+(CNT 235)